 Key Stage 4

-Year 11 pupils are currently following the OCR J567 syllabus; foundation groups are entered for papers 1 and 2 and higher groups do papers 3 and 4.
-Grades A* to C are available at the Higher level and grades C-G at the Foundation level.
+Year 9, 10 and 11 pupils are currently following the OCR J560 syllabus; foundation groups are entered for papers 1, 2 and 3 and higher groups do papers 4, 5 and 6.
+Grades 9 to 4 are available at the Higher level and grades 5 to 1 at the Foundation level.

-We constantly look to see if another syllabus or exam board will be a better option for our pupils and so the year 10 and year 9 students are following a 2 year and 3 year GCSE scheme from AQA which is really well planned and resourced.
+We constantly look to see if another syllabus or exam board will be a better option for our pupils.

 In both Key Stages, through the mathematical content, pupils will;

 The national curriculum for mathematics reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 The quality and variety of language that pupils hear and speak are key factors in developing their mathematical vocabulary and presenting a mathematical justification, argument or proof.
 They must be assisted in making their thinking clear to themselves as well as others and teachers should ensure that pupils build secure foundations by using discussion to probe and remedy their misconceptions.